lroggendorff/dotfiles/README.md

 My feeble attempt to take a dotfiles project (which is awesome) ...and ruin it.

 This is still a fork of @mathias's dotfiles repo, but is slowly but surely diverging.

+Hat tip to @joshmock and [his dotfiles](https://github.com/joshmock/dotfiles) as well.
 - - -

 # Mathias’s dotfiles